belingud/yaicli/README.md

 > - Google Gemini: https://ai.google.dev/gemini-api/docs/openai
 > - Claude: https://docs.anthropic.com/en/api/openai-sdk

-If you not sure about base_url or just use the default provider base_url, just leave it blank.
+If you not sure about base_url or just use the default provider base_url, just leave it blank or delete `BASE_URL`.

 ```ini
 [core]